Indexing of content areas

 By default, Episerver Search & Navigation (formerly Episerver Find) does not index content in a content area.
-This topic describes methods for indexing such content.
+This topic describes methods for indexing content in Episerver CMS content areas.

 In Episerver CMS, content can be placed in a content area, which is a property of the type ContentArea.
 While content in a content area is not indexed by default as part of the main content, methods are available for indexing such content.
 Use one of the following strategies to index, for example block type content, inside a content area.

 - Use the content type's IndexInContentAreas attribute.
 All instances of the content type that are dropped in a content area are indexed as a part of the main content.

 - In admin mode, create a Boolean property for the content type (selected/not selected) with the name IndexInContentAreas, and set its value to True.
 All instances of that content type in a content area are indexed as part of the main content.

 - Change the default behavior of the IContentIndexerConventions.ShouldIndexInContentAreaConvention.

 - To limit the serialized object depth when having nested ContentAreas, the serialization contract for the ContentArea type can be modified using the MaxDepthContentAreaConverter method (by default all nested ContentAreas are indexed):